SCAD Savannah Film Festival Lineup Set; ‘Molly’s Game’ Opening-Night Film

-EXCLUSIVE: The SCAD Savannah Film Festival has unveiled its full lineup for its 20th anniversary edition, and announced that Zoey Deutch, Mariska Hargitay, Ashley Judd, Kyra Sedgwick and Willow Shields round out the honorees for the fest, which will run October 28-November 4 at the Savannah College of Arts and Design in Georgia.
+EXCLUSIVE: The SCAD Savannah Film Festival has unveiled its full lineup for its 20th anniversary edition.
+The fest will run October 28-November 4 at the Savannah College of Arts and Design in Georgia.

 The 2017 lineup, which kicks off with Sorkin’s directorial debut Molly’s Game, will screen a total of 131 films, including 33 narrative films, 16 documentary films and 82 shorts, most of which are already beginning to build momentum for award season.
 The event is the largest university-run film festival in the nation.
 The Centerpiece Gala screening is Lady Bird, written and directed by Greta Gerwig and starring Saoirse Ronan.

-The honorees named today join previously announced Sorkin, John Boyega, Salma Hayek Pinault, Holly Hunter, Robert Pattinson and Patrick Stewart who will attend.
+The previously announced Sorkin, John Boyega, Salma Hayek Pinault, Holly Hunter, Robert Pattinson and Patrick Stewart who will attend.

 Last year, the festival screened five films that went on to receive Oscars including Best Picture winner Moonlight.